sitedata/checklyhq.com/site/content/jobs/full-stack-javascript-engineer-2019.md

 ## About the role

 Checkly is looking for an experienced JavaScript developer.
-This is a great opportunity to join an early stage company, influence the product road map and help us do what we love most: building tools for moder DevOps teams.
+This is a great opportunity to join an early stage company, influence the product road map and help us do what we love most: building tools for modern DevOps teams.

 ### Build & shape our frontend
 You will be working on all aspects of our Vue.js based frontend.
 Projects we have lined up are new dashboards & graphs, a collection